 Again the voice urged John to go among the farm boys, not just as a playmate but as a leader.
 More than once he came home with a battered cheek or torn shirt and in explanation would say, "But, Mama, those boys aren't really bad.
 They just don't have a good mother like I have, and they don't know their catechism, and their parents don't take them to church.
 When I'm with them, they behave better.
 Please, Mama, may I go with them?"

 Soon the child took over completely, as God's plan called for.
 He learned the tricks of magic from traveling showmen.
 He juggled.
 He walked the tightrope.
 Then he opened his own carnival show.
 Admission: one rosary to be recited by all spectators; added attraction: the Sunday sermon, repeated by the little ringmaster.
 The show grounds were the field in front of the house, where Margaret Bosco often watched her son at work and wondered what might come of it all.

 Part 2: The Call

 When John was nine, the Master called him openly.
 A mission as important as his could not be left to a mere urge.
 In a "dream," John found himself fighting a large crowd of rowdy lads who were cursing and carrying on abominably.
 He tried to stop them, but they refused to listen to him.
-Suddenly, a Man appeared, who motioned to John and said, "Not with blows will you help these boys, but with goodness and kindness!"
+Suddenly, a Man appeared, who motioned to John and said, "Not with punches will you help these boys, but with goodness and kindness!"
 "Who are you?" gasped the astonished boy.